Steering committee

 Leibniz Institute for Natural Product Research and Infection Biology – Hans Knöll Institute (Leibniz-HKI)

-Tongta currently works as a PostDoc in the Microbiome Dynamics department at Leibniz-HKI.
-Their main focus is applying bioinformatics knowledge to study the diversities in microbiomes in different human metabolic diseases as well as different environments.
+Bastian currently works as a PostDoc in the Microbiome Dynamics department at Leibniz-HKI.
+He studied theoretical bioinformatics and applies his knowledge of multi-OMICs integration to the study of microbiomes in different human metabolic diseases as well as different environments.

 4. Work & health